Adidas shakes up management to restore Europe, US growth

-FRANKFURT Oct 22 Sporting goods group maker Adidas is shaking up its management structures in North America and western Europe as it seeks to boost growth in these regions.
+FRANKFURT Sporting goods group maker Adidas (ADSGn.DE) is shaking up its management structures in North America and western Europe as it seeks to boost growth in these regions.

 While Nike's sales in North America and western Europe rose 9 and 8 percent in its fiscal first quarter, Adidas reported falls of 11 percent in western Europe and 2 percent in north America at constant currencies in its second quarter.